PMI-ACP Certification

 • What BEST describes the characteristics of a Learner at Level 3 or in the Fluent stage of learning?
 Learners in the Fluent stage are experts -The Stage 3 Learner is at the stage of mastery.
 He is able to figure out the end effect of any procedure and to make his way to that end.-

 • Scrum uses the sashimi technique to require that every slice of functionality created by the developers be complete.
 All the requirements gathering and analysis, design work, coding, testing, and documentation that constitute a complete product are required to be completed in every Sprint and demonstrated in the Sprint increment of functionality.
-Sprints are kept short enough that the stakeholders don’t lose interest in the product before the Sprints are completed.
+Sprints are kept short enough that the stakeholders do not lose interest in the product before the Sprints are completed.
 And stakeholders can see that they have an opportunity to redirect the product at the start of every Sprint to optimize the value they derive from the product.
 At the end of every Sprint, stakeholders see new functionality.
-Models, requirements, and internal artefacts might be of use to the developers, but they are never shown to the stakeholders.
+Models, requirements, and internal artifacts might be of use to the developers, but they are never shown to the stakeholders.

 • Feature X has a value of 12 and the total value of all features is 35.
 If the feature is estimated to cost 56%, what is the priority of this feature using relative weighting?
 Correct Answer is B. The priority of the feature is determined by dividing the relative value by the cost %.
 Hence the answer = (12/35)/(0.56) = 0.61.

 • The 100-Point Method was originally developed by Dean Leffingwell and Don Widrig for use cases and is used for prioritization as well.
-It is a voting scheme where each stakeholder is given 100 points that he or she can use for voting in favour of the most important requirements.
+It is a voting scheme where each stakeholder is given 100 points that he or she can use for voting in favor of the most important requirements.
 How they distribute the 100 points is up to them: 20 here, 10 there or even all 100 on a single requirement if that is their sole priority.

 • When a team member approaches the Coach with a complaint about another team member, what conflict resolution technique should the Coach use?
 Three-step intervention path Every team needs to constantly evaluate and make appropriate adaptations in the following four areas: Product value, Product quality, Team performance, Project status.